JPKCom/jpkcom-simple-lang/README.md

 Yes, if you enable language selection for the `product` post type in settings.
 However, Simple Lang only changes the interface language, not product data.
 You'll need to manually enter product titles and descriptions in the target language.

-### How do I get support?

-For bug reports and feature requests, please use the [GitHub issue tracker](https://github.com/JPKCom/jpkcom-simple-lang/issues).

 ## Installation